rajhrikshit/nl2sql/README.md

     * Added functionality to define Primary Key while defining the column.
     * Added DISTINCT SELECT clause if no SELECT columns specified.
     * Only for english language.
-    * Used POS-tagging to tag words and then Lemmatize them accordingly, so that it works for both Student and Students.
+    * Used POS-tagging to tag words and then Lemmatize them accordingly, so that it works for both 'Student' and 'Students'.

 Some modifications improve the working of the previous tool, but simultaneously a few features have been reduced.
 Will definitely try to include and improve them. :facepunch: